Copyright 2024 The PyMC Developers

 [docs] def __init__(self, *, mean_func=Zero(), scale_func=Constant(0.0), cov_func=None, nu=None): if nu is None: raise ValueError("Student's T process requires a degrees of freedom parameter, 'nu'") if cov_func is not None: warnings.warn( "Use the scale_func argument to specify the scale function." "cov_func will be removed in future versions.", FutureWarning, ) scale_func = cov_func self.nu = nu super().__init__(mean_func=mean_func, cov_func=scale_func)

-def __add__(self, other): raise TypeError("Student's T processes aren't additive") def _build_prior(self, name, X, reparameterize=True, jitter=JITTER_DEFAULT, **kwargs): mu = self.mean_func(X) cov = stabilize(self.cov_func(X), jitter) if reparameterize: size = np.shape(X)[0] v = pm.StudentT(name + "_rotated_", mu=0.0, sigma=1.0, nu=self.nu, size=size, **kwargs) f = pm.Deterministic(name, mu + cholesky(cov).dot(v), dims=kwargs.get("dims", None)) else: f = pm.MvStudentT(name, nu=self.nu, mu=mu, scale=cov, **kwargs) return f
+def __add__(self, other): """Add two Student's T processes.""" raise TypeError("Student's T processes aren't additive") def _build_prior(self, name, X, reparameterize=True, jitter=JITTER_DEFAULT, **kwargs): mu = self.mean_func(X) cov = stabilize(self.cov_func(X), jitter) if reparameterize: size = np.shape(X)[0] v = pm.StudentT(name + "_rotated_", mu=0.0, sigma=1.0, nu=self.nu, size=size, **kwargs) f = pm.Deterministic(name, mu + cholesky(cov).dot(v), dims=kwargs.get("dims", None)) else: f = pm.MvStudentT(name, nu=self.nu, mu=mu, scale=cov, **kwargs) return f

-[docs] def prior(self, name, X, reparameterize=True, jitter=JITTER_DEFAULT, **kwargs): R""" Returns the TP prior distribution evaluated over the input locations `X`.
+[docs] def prior(self, name, X, reparameterize=True, jitter=JITTER_DEFAULT, **kwargs): R""" Return the TP prior distribution evaluated over the input locations `X`.
 This is the prior probability over the space of functions described by its mean and covariance function.
 Parameters ---------- name : str Name of the random variable X : array-like Function input values.
 If one-dimensional, must be a column vector with shape `(n, 1)`. reparameterize : bool, default True Reparameterize the distribution by rotating the random variable by the Cholesky factor of the covariance matrix. jitter : float, default 1e-6 A small correction added to the diagonal of positive semi-definite covariance matrices to ensure numerical stability. **kwargs Extra keyword arguments that are passed to :class:`~pymc.MvStudentT` distribution constructor. """ f = self._build_prior(name, X, reparameterize, jitter, **kwargs) self.X = X self.f = f return f

 def _build_conditional(self, Xnew, X, f, jitter): Kxx = self.cov_func(X) Kxs = self.cov_func(X, Xnew) Kss = self.cov_func(Xnew) L = cholesky(stabilize(Kxx, jitter)) A = solve_lower(L, Kxs) cov = Kss - pt.dot(pt.transpose(A), A) v = solve_lower(L, f - self.mean_func(X)) mu = self.mean_func(Xnew) + pt.dot(pt.transpose(A), v) beta = pt.dot(v, v) nu2 = self.nu + X.shape[0] covT = (self.nu + beta - 2) / (nu2 - 2) * cov return nu2, mu, covT

-[docs] def conditional(self, name, Xnew, jitter=JITTER_DEFAULT, **kwargs): R""" Returns the conditional distribution evaluated over new input locations `Xnew`.
+[docs] def conditional(self, name, Xnew, jitter=JITTER_DEFAULT, **kwargs): R""" Return the conditional distribution evaluated over new input locations `Xnew`.
 Given a set of function values `f` that the TP prior was over, the conditional distribution over a set of new points, `f_*` is Parameters ---------- name : str Name of the random variable Xnew : array-like Function input values.
 If one-dimensional, must be a column vector with shape `(n, 1)`. jitter : float, default 1e-6 A small correction added to the diagonal of positive semi-definite covariance matrices to ensure numerical stability. **kwargs Extra keyword arguments that are passed to :class:`~pymc.MvStudentT` distribution constructor. """ X = self.X f = self.f nu2, mu, cov = self._build_conditional(Xnew, X, f, jitter) return pm.MvStudentT(name, nu=nu2, mu=mu, scale=cov, **kwargs)

 [docs] @conditioned_vars(["X", "y", "sigma"]) class Marginal(Base): R""" Marginal Gaussian process.
 The `gp.Marginal` class is an implementation of the sum of a GP prior and additive noise.
 It has `marginal_likelihood`, `conditional` and `predict` methods.
 This GP implementation can be used to implement regression on data that is normally distributed.
 For more information on the `marginal_likelihood`, `conditional` and `predict` methods, see their docstrings.
 Parameters ---------- mean_func : Mean, default ~pymc.gp.mean.Zero The mean function. cov_func : 2D array-like, or Covariance, default ~pymc.gp.cov.Constant The covariance function.
 Examples -------- .. code:: python # A one dimensional column vector of inputs.
 X = np.linspace(0, 1, 10)[:, None] with pm.Model() as model: # Specify the covariance function. cov_func = pm.gp.cov.ExpQuad(1, ls=0.1) # Specify the GP.
 The default mean function is `Zero`. gp = pm.gp.Marginal(cov_func=cov_func) # Place a GP prior over the function f. sigma = pm.HalfCauchy("sigma", beta=3) y_ = gp.marginal_likelihood("y", X=X, y=y, sigma=sigma) ... # After fitting or sampling, specify the distribution # at new points with .conditional Xnew = np.linspace(-1, 2, 50)[:, None] with model: fcond = gp.conditional("fcond", Xnew=Xnew) """ def _build_marginal_likelihood(self, X, noise_func, jitter): mu = self.mean_func(X) Kxx = self.cov_func(X) Knx = noise_func(X) cov = Kxx + Knx return mu, stabilize(cov, jitter)

-[docs] def marginal_likelihood( self, name, X, y, sigma=None, noise=None, jitter=JITTER_DEFAULT, is_observed=True, **kwargs ): R""" Returns the marginal likelihood distribution, given the input locations `X` and the data `y`.
+[docs] def marginal_likelihood( self, name, X, y, sigma=None, noise=None, jitter=JITTER_DEFAULT, is_observed=True, **kwargs, ): R""" Return the marginal likelihood distribution, given the input locations `X` and the data `y`.
 This is the integral over the product of the GP prior and a normal likelihood. .. math:: y \mid X,\theta \sim \int p(y \mid f,\, X,\, \theta) \, p(f \mid X,\, \theta) \, df Parameters ---------- name : str Name of the random variable X : array-like Function input values.
 If one-dimensional, must be a column vector with shape `(n, 1)`. y : array-like Data that is the sum of the function with the GP prior and Gaussian noise.
 Must have shape `(n, )`. sigma : float, Variable, or Covariance, default ~pymc.gp.cov.WhiteNoise Standard deviation of the Gaussian noise.
 Can also be a Covariance for non-white noise. noise : float, Variable, or Covariance, optional Deprecated.
 Previous parameterization of `sigma`. jitter : float, default 1e-6 A small correction added to the diagonal of positive semi-definite covariance matrices to ensure numerical stability. is_observed : bool, default True Deprecated.
 Whether to set `y` as an `observed` variable in the `model`. **kwargs Extra keyword arguments that are passed to :class:`~pymc.MvNormal` distribution constructor. """ sigma = _handle_sigma_noise_parameters(sigma=sigma, noise=noise) noise_func = sigma if isinstance(sigma, BaseCovariance) else pm.gp.cov.WhiteNoise(sigma) mu, cov = self._build_marginal_likelihood(X=X, noise_func=noise_func, jitter=jitter) self.X = X self.y = y self.sigma = noise_func if is_observed: return pm.MvNormal(name, mu=mu, cov=cov, observed=y, **kwargs) else: warnings.warn( "The 'is_observed' argument has been deprecated.
 If the GP is " "unobserved use gp.Latent instead.", FutureWarning, ) return pm.MvNormal(name, mu=mu, cov=cov, **kwargs)

-def _get_given_vals(self, given): if given is None: given = {} if "gp" in given: cov_total = given["gp"].cov_func mean_total = given["gp"].mean_func else: cov_total = self.cov_func mean_total = self.mean_func if "noise" in given: warnings.warn(_noise_deprecation_warning, FutureWarning) given["sigma"] = given["noise"] if all(val in given for val in ["X", "y", "sigma"]): X, y, sigma = given["X"], given["y"], given["sigma"] noise_func = sigma if isinstance(sigma, BaseCovariance) else pm.gp.cov.WhiteNoise(sigma) else: X, y, noise_func = self.X, self.y, self.sigma return X, y, noise_func, cov_total, mean_total def _build_conditional( self, Xnew, pred_noise, diag, X, y, noise_func, cov_total, mean_total, jitter ): Kxx = cov_total(X) Kxs = self.cov_func(X, Xnew) Knx = noise_func(X) rxx = y - mean_total(X) L = cholesky(stabilize(Kxx, jitter) + Knx) A = solve_lower(L, Kxs) v = solve_lower(L, rxx) mu = self.mean_func(Xnew) + pt.dot(pt.transpose(A), v) if diag: Kss = self.cov_func(Xnew, diag=True) var = Kss - pt.sum(pt.square(A), 0) if pred_noise: var += noise_func(Xnew, diag=True) return mu, var else: Kss = self.cov_func(Xnew) cov = Kss - pt.dot(pt.transpose(A), A) if pred_noise: cov += noise_func(Xnew) return mu, cov if pred_noise else stabilize(cov, jitter)
+def _get_given_vals(self, given): if given is None: given = {} if "gp" in given: cov_total = given["gp"].cov_func mean_total = given["gp"].mean_func else: cov_total = self.cov_func mean_total = self.mean_func if "noise" in given: warnings.warn(_noise_deprecation_warning, FutureWarning) given["sigma"] = given["noise"] if all(val in given for val in ["X", "y", "sigma"]): X, y, sigma = given["X"], given["y"], given["sigma"] noise_func = sigma if isinstance(sigma, BaseCovariance) else pm.gp.cov.WhiteNoise(sigma) else: X, y, noise_func = self.X, self.y, self.sigma return X, y, noise_func, cov_total, mean_total def _build_conditional( self, Xnew, pred_noise, diag, X, y, noise_func, cov_total, mean_total, jitter ): Kxx = cov_total(X) Kxs = self.cov_func(X, Xnew) Knx = noise_func(X) rxx = y - mean_total(X) L = cholesky(stabilize(Kxx, jitter) + Knx) A = solve_lower(L, Kxs) v = solve_lower(L, rxx.T) mu = self.mean_func(Xnew) + pt.dot(pt.transpose(A), v).T if diag: Kss = self.cov_func(Xnew, diag=True) var = Kss - pt.sum(pt.square(A), 0) if pred_noise: var += noise_func(Xnew, diag=True) return mu, var else: Kss = self.cov_func(Xnew) cov = Kss - pt.dot(pt.transpose(A), A) if pred_noise: cov += noise_func(Xnew) return mu, cov if pred_noise else stabilize(cov, jitter)

-[docs] def conditional( self, name, Xnew, pred_noise=False, given=None, jitter=JITTER_DEFAULT, **kwargs ): R""" Returns the conditional distribution evaluated over new input locations `Xnew`.
+[docs] def conditional( self, name, Xnew, pred_noise=False, given=None, jitter=JITTER_DEFAULT, **kwargs ): R""" Return the conditional distribution evaluated over new input locations `Xnew`.
 Given a set of function values `f` that the GP prior was over, the conditional distribution over a set of new points, `f_*` is: .. math:: f_* \mid f, X, X_* \sim \mathcal{GP}\left( K(X_*, X) [K(X, X) + K_{n}(X, X)]^{-1} f \,, K(X_*, X_*) - K(X_*, X) [K(X, X) + K_{n}(X, X)]^{-1} K(X, X_*) \right) Parameters ---------- name : str Name of the random variable Xnew : array-like Function input values.
 If one-dimensional, must be a column vector with shape `(n, 1)`. pred_noise : bool, default False Whether or not observation noise is included in the conditional. given : dict, optional Can take key value pairs: `X`, `y`, `sigma`, and `gp`.
 See the :ref:`section <additive_gp>` in the documentation on additive GP models in pymc for more information. jitter : float, default 1e-6 A small correction added to the diagonal of positive semi-definite covariance matrices to ensure numerical stability. **kwargs Extra keyword arguments that are passed to :class:`~pymc.MvNormal` distribution constructor. """ givens = self._get_given_vals(given) mu, cov = self._build_conditional(Xnew, pred_noise, False, *givens, jitter) return pm.MvNormal(name, mu=mu, cov=cov, **kwargs)

-[docs] def predict( self, Xnew, point=None, diag=False, pred_noise=False, given=None, jitter=JITTER_DEFAULT, model=None, ): R""" Return the mean vector and covariance matrix of the conditional distribution as numpy arrays, given a `point`, such as the MAP estimate or a sample from a `trace`.
+[docs] def predict( self, Xnew, point=None, diag=False, pred_noise=False, given=None, jitter=JITTER_DEFAULT, model=None, ): R""" Return mean and covariance of the conditional distribution given a `point`.
+The `point` might be the MAP estimate or a sample from a trace.
 Parameters ---------- Xnew : array-like Function input values.
 If one-dimensional, must be a column vector with shape `(n, 1)`. point : pymc.Point, optional A specific point to condition on. diag : bool, default False If `True`, return the diagonal instead of the full covariance matrix. pred_noise : bool, default False Whether or not observation noise is included in the conditional. given : dict, optional Can take key value pairs: `X`, `y`, `sigma`, and `gp`.
 See the :ref:`section <additive_gp>` in the documentation on additive GP models in pymc for more information. jitter : float, default 1e-6 A small correction added to the diagonal of positive semi-definite covariance matrices to ensure numerical stability. model : Model, optional Model with the Gaussian Process component for which predictions will be generated.
 It is optional when inside a with context, otherwise it is required. """ if given is None: given = {} mu, cov = self._predict_at(Xnew, diag, pred_noise, given, jitter) return replace_with_values([mu, cov], replacements=point, model=model)

 [docs] @conditioned_vars(["X", "Xu", "y", "sigma"]) class MarginalApprox(Marginal): R""" Approximate marginal Gaussian process.
 The `gp.MarginalApprox` class is an implementation of the sum of a GP prior and additive noise.
 It has `marginal_likelihood`, `conditional` and `predict` methods.
 This GP implementation can be used to implement regression on data that is normally distributed.
 The available approximations are: - DTC: Deterministic Training Conditional - FITC: Fully independent Training Conditional - VFE: Variational Free Energy Parameters ---------- mean_func : Mean, default ~pymc.gp.mean.Zero The mean function. cov_func : 2D array-like, or Covariance, default ~pymc.gp.cov.Constant The covariance function. approx : str, default 'VFE' The approximation to use.
 Must be one of `VFE`, `FITC` or `DTC`.
 Examples -------- .. code:: python # A one dimensional column vector of inputs.
 X = np.linspace(0, 1, 10)[:, None] # A smaller set of inducing inputs Xu = np.linspace(0, 1, 5)[:, None] with pm.Model() as model: # Specify the covariance function. cov_func = pm.gp.cov.ExpQuad(1, ls=0.1) # Specify the GP.
 The default mean function is `Zero`. gp = pm.gp.MarginalApprox(cov_func=cov_func, approx="FITC") # Place a GP prior over the function f. sigma = pm.HalfCauchy("sigma", beta=3) y_ = gp.marginal_likelihood("y", X=X, Xu=Xu, y=y, sigma=sigma) ... # After fitting or sampling, specify the distribution # at new points with .conditional Xnew = np.linspace(-1, 2, 50)[:, None] with model: fcond = gp.conditional("fcond", Xnew=Xnew) References ---------- - Quinonero-Candela, J., and Rasmussen, C. (2005).
 A Unifying View of Sparse Approximate Gaussian Process Regression. - Titsias, M. (2009).
 Variational Learning of Inducing Variables in Sparse Gaussian Processes. - Bauer, M., van der Wilk, M., and Rasmussen, C. E. (2016).
 Understanding Probabilistic Sparse Gaussian Process Approximations. """ _available_approx = ("FITC", "VFE", "DTC")